LKedward/focal/README.md

 __License__: [MIT](./LICENSE)

-## Key Features

-Key features provided by Focal:
+__Key features:__

- - removes the need to use c pointers in Fortran to call the OpenCL API;
+ - Focal removes the need to use c pointers in Fortran to call the OpenCL API;
  - provides a level of type-safety through the use of typed buffer objects;
  - decreases the verbosity of OpenCL API calls while still providing the same functionality;
  - abstracts away low-level details, such as buffer size in bytes, not appropriate to Fortran;